tonylabs/python-powerschool-adapter/README.md

 # PowerSchool Python Adapter

+The PowerSchool Adapter is a Python package designed to facilitate seamless integration with the PowerSchool Student Information System (SIS).
+It provides a set of tools and functionalities that enable developers to interact programmatically with PowerSchool’s data and services, streamlining tasks such as data retrieval, updates, and synchronization between PowerSchool and other applications.
+This adapter is particularly useful for educational institutions and software developers aiming to enhance their systems’ interoperability with PowerSchool, ensuring efficient data management and operational workflows.

+## Prerequisites

 This package is to be used with alongside a PowerSchool plugin that has enabled <oauth/> in the plugin.xml.
 This guide assumes you have PowerSchool API and plugin knowledge and does not cover the details of a plugin or its API.

 ## Installation